 Q3 Budget Season: Setting Next Year's CAM Estimates

-CAM estimates set in Q3 determine whether tenants owe or are owed at next year's reconciliation.
-Accuracy here reduces disputes later.
+CAM estimates set in Q3 determine what tenants owe at next year's reconciliation.
+Accurate estimates reduce disputes later.

 Q3 budget season (July through September) is when commercial landlords set CAM estimates for the following year.
-These estimates determine monthly tenant payments for 12 months — and the difference between estimates and actuals becomes the year-end settlement.
-Setting estimates too low creates large underpayment settlements; too high creates overpayments and tenant frustration.
-The goal is accuracy, not optimism.
+These estimates determine monthly tenant payments for 12 months.
+The difference between estimates and actuals becomes the year-end settlement.
+Setting estimates too low creates large underpayment settlements.
+Too high creates overpayments and tenant frustration.
+The goal is accuracy.

 Key Dates (5)